 Their valiant fight can be compared to the warriors of Eger Castle, even though they weren’t victorious.
 After the loss of Nagyvárad, the Habsburgs received criticism internationally because the whole Partium (a great area between Transylvania and Royal Hungary) had gone under Turkish control.
 Its loss marked the end of Transylvania’s independence, too.

-Here is an article connected to the siege:
+Here is an article I wrote that is closely connected to the siege:

 From the sky: https://www.youtube.com/watch?v=AktwHNOPv3Y